rombrew/phobia/doc/TroubleShooting.md

 ## Application level

 `PM_ERROR_TIMEOUT` - Timeout has occured because of no event happen we waiting for.
-This typically happens when PMC cannot reach the speed setpoint in motor probing procedures.
+This typically happens when PMC cannot reach the speed setpoint in machine probing procedures.

 `PM_ERROR_NO_FLUX_CAUGHT` - Flux observer has not caught the rotor position for